Custom XML Sitemap Functionality Not Working

 Can you look into this for us?
 We think this could help us get better search engine visibility and more traffic if we could get it to work.

-#3 Updated by Daniel Jones about 4 years ago
+#3 Updated by Daniel Jones over 6 years ago

 Chris - have you tried going into the Yoast SEO plugin XML Sitemap settings and clicking on the link to view your sitemap?
 If that's giving you any kind of error please let me know and we can try to troubleshoot it.